-Currently, six dedicated instructors teach the year-long LINC classes for Third- and Fourth-Formers that focus on students’ development of five core social-emotional competencies and related skills.
+The residential life LINC curriculum ensures that students become knowledgeable, responsible, caring, and contributing members of society.
+Six dedicated instructors teach LINC classes for Third- and Fourth-Formers.
 In classes of 12 or fewer students, topics such as cultural competency, diversity and inclusivity, personal identity, sexuality, drugs and alcohol, gender, and wellness are explored.
+Students also attend small LINC classes focused on issues surrounding sexual intimacy, bystander intervention, and how to successfully transition to college life.